By Holly Reisem Hanna

 Focus on applying only to the jobs that are exactly in line with what you are looking for.
-We have recently hired 6 new staff and I can tell you from that experience that 99% of job seekers take a spray and pray approach to job hunting.
-Instead of researching and taking the time to tailor their approach (resume, cover letter, finding out who to contact etc.) to a few positions that really interest them, they fire their resume and cookie cutter cover cover letter of to any position that seems mildly interesting.
-This means that the few who take the time to actually research the position and tailor their resume and cover letter accordingly, really stand out.
+We have recently hired six new staff, and I can tell you from that experience that 99% of job seekers take a spray and pray approach to job hunting.
+Instead of researching and taking the time to tailor their approach (resume, cover letter, finding out who to contact, etc.) to a few positions that interest them, they fire their resume and cookie cutter cover letter of to any position that seems mildly interesting.
+This means that the few who take the time to research the position and tailor their resume and cover letter accordingly, really stand out.

 David T. Waring – FitSmallBusiness.com

 I’m sure you’ve read numerous accounts of people being passed over and fired from jobs because of unsavory and unprofessional behaviors online.
 Don’t let this happen to you.
 Make sure your social media profiles reflect your professional side.

 Update your profile images and bios to match up with your career goals — this doesn’t mean make them boring, but if you’re an aspiring writer or social media manager, add those aspects to your profile.
 You may also need to change your Twitter handle or account names.
 While PartyGirl2010 is fun — it’s not necessarily the image you want to convey to employers.